Civil War Timeline

 March 28,1861…Federal Commander Winfield Scott, the hero of the Niagara in the war of 1812 promotes Robert E.Lee to Colonel.
 Meanwhile, Lee ignored an offer of command from the CSA.
 Scott was a hero in the Mexican-American and the Indian Wars also.
 But he is old and unwell.
 Scott is 74 years in 1861..and will offer the command of the Union army to Lee on April 17.

-April 12,1861…“Capture of Fort Sumter”.
-True start of the Civil War as Ft.
-Sumter is shelled at 4:30 a.m. in our Civil War Timeline.
-Ft Sumter surrendered approx. 36 hours later.
+April 12,1861…“BATTLE OF FT SUMTER“.
+HIstoric beginning of the Civil War as Ft.
+Sumter in Charleston harbor, S. Carolina is shelled at 4:30 a.m. in our Civil War Timeline.
+Ft Sumter surrenders approximately 36 hours later.

 April 15,1861… President Lincoln orders a “Special Session” of Congress for Independence Day, July 4.
 He releases an order calling up 75,000 militia.